 Petroleum and gas sector legislation amendments

-The Queensland Parliament has passed amendments to the Petroleum and Gas (Production and Safety) Act 2004 (the Act) to improve safety in the petroleum and gas sector.
+On 26 March 2019, the Queensland Parliament passed amendments to the Petroleum and Gas (Production and Safety) Act 2004 (the Act) to improve safety in the petroleum and gas sector.

 Certification requirements for plant and equipment

 Installers of plant or equipment are no longer required to use the ‘approved form’ to certify plant and equipment installed at an operating plant.
 Certification may be done using either the online form, or by following a certification process under an operator’s safety management system.

 The following changes improve consistency with Queensland's mining safety legislation and general workplace health and safety laws.

 - Reasonableness test

 A reasonableness test has been introduced for certain safety obligations.
 Operators, site safety managers and persons at operating plant must take all reasonable steps to ensure that everyone who has an obligation under the safety management system complies with their obligation.